DVD. Monster Pictures.

 sex and violence, and Little Deaths certainly

-the BBFC make of it.
+pushes the limits.
 The common theme makes the individual stories

 fit together better than many multi-director portmanteau films,